Sugar Land Estate Planning Attorney

 Our Estate Planning Services

-At Wadler Perches & Kerlick, we provide a full spectrum of estate planning solutions designed to make sure your assets are managed and distributed as you see fit.
-Whether you need assistance with a straightforward will or you’re interested in complex trust arrangements, our attorneys bring their expertise to every aspect of your estate plan.
-Some of the primary services we offer include the following.
+At Wadler Perches & Kerlick, we offer a wide range of estate planning options to ensure that your assets are handled and distributed according to your wishes.
+Whether you need help drafting a simple will or need intricate trust planning, our Sugar Land estate planning lawyers bring knowledge and understanding to every part of your estate plan.
+Some of the specialized services we provide in the area are.

 Wills

-Your will is the foundation of your estate plan.
-This legal document expresses your wishes regarding how your property and assets will be divided upon your passing.
-It can also be used to name guardians for minor children, outline your funeral preferences, and more.
+Your will is the cornerstone of your estate plan.
+This is a legal document that outlines what you want to have happen when you die, including how your property and assets will be divided.
+It can also serve to name a guardian for minor kids, stipulate the way you’d like your funeral to play out, and more.

 Trusts

-• Revocable living trusts: These flexible trusts can be altered or terminated during your lifetime and allow for smooth asset transfer after death.
+• Revocable living trusts: These are flexible trusts that can be changed or revoked during your lifetime and provide for the easy transfer of assets upon death.

 Powers of Attorney